gbif/hp-gb32/financial-support.md

   Illustration of a nest and egg of *Ailuroedus viridis* from Descriptive catalogue of the nests & eggs of birds found breeding in Australia and Tasmania, 1889.
 Via [Biodiversity Heritage Library.](https://flic.kr/p/2m5SSsM)
 ---

-The GBIF Secretariat offers the possibility of applying for partial funding to attend 1) the Nodes Training and Global Nodes meeting on 15-17 October 2023 and/or 2) the Governing Board meeting on 18-19 October 2023.
+The GBIF Secretariat offers the possibility of applying for partial financial support to attend 1) the Nodes Training and Global Nodes meeting on 15-17 October 2023 and/or 2) the Governing Board meeting on 18-19 October 2023.
 Support may include partial funding of economy-class flight tickets and a subsidy to cover accommodation.

 **The application process is now open**